yijunwang0805/covid-19/SEIR Forecast_Yijun Wang & Owen Xu/README.md

 N(t) = S(t) + E(t) + I(t) + R(t)

 ### Parameters
-- The value of```R0``` takes the R<sub>0</sub> estimated from [Estimation of R0.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/Estimation%20of%20R0_Yijun/Estimation%20of%20R0.ipynb) as of writing this study Feb 15, 2020, while research varies from 1.4 to 3.9 (WHO, 2020; Zhou, 2020; Read, 2020).
+- The value of```R0``` takes estimation from [Estimation of R0.ipynb](https://github.com/yijunwang0805/YijunWang/blob/master/Estimation%20of%20R0_Yijun/Estimation%20of%20R0.ipynb) as of writing this study Feb 15, 2020, while research varies from 1.4 to 3.9 (WHO, 2020; Zhou, 2020; Read, 2020).
   * [Zhao](https://www.ijidonline.com/article/S1201-9712(20)30053-9/fulltext) estimates that the mean R0 ranges from 2.24 to 3.58.
   * [WHO](https://www.who.int/news-room/detail/23-01-2020-statement-on-the-meeting-of-the-international-health-regulations-(2005)-emergency-committee-regarding-the-outbreak-of-novel-coronavirus-(2019-ncov))'s preliminary estimate of R<sub>0</sub> is in the range of 1.4 to 2.5.
   * [Zhou, et al](https://arxiv.org/abs/2001.10530) estimates basic reproduction number falls between 2.8 to 3.9.
   * Read, et al's [Novel coronavirus 2019-nCoV: early estimation of epidemiological parameters and epidemic predictions](https://www.medrxiv.org/content/10.1101/2020.01.23.20018549v2.article-info) estimates R<sub>0</sub> to be 3.11.
-- Trending R0 refers to model ["Estimation of R0"](https://github.com/yijunwang0805/YijunWang/tree/master/Estimation%20of%20R0_Yijun).
-Value is taken at 8:42 am on 02-14-2020.
-- Wuhan population refers to [The Economic Observer](https://baijiahao.baidu.com/s?id=1656943894281117716&wfr=spider&for=pc).
+- City population parameter ```N``` refers to [The Economic Observer](https://baijiahao.baidu.com/s?id=1656943894281117716&wfr=spider&for=pc).
-- Beijing population refers to [World Population Review](http://worldpopulationreview.com/world-cities/beijing/).
-- Shanghai population refers to [World Population Review](http://worldpopulationreview.com/world-cities/shanghai/).
-- The date Wuhan implemented lockdown, January 23, 2020, is used as the first day of the forecast.
+- The date Wuhan implemented lockdown, January 23, 2020, is used as the first day of the forecast for all the city except Wuhan.
+- The first case is documented on December 1, 2019 in Wuhan, which is used as the first day of the forecast for Wuhan.
 - The number of initial infectious takes the value of confirm counts on Jan 23, 2020.

 ### Analysis

-Result finds that reducing the basic reproduction number would reduce the number of infectious cases, while prolong the peak time and thus the duration of the epidemic

 ![wuhan](https://user-images.githubusercontent.com/56286591/74587420-15571380-502d-11ea-955a-c6869b693af4.png)